 2. The Board

 The Board shall mean the governing body elected at the Annual General Meeting of Parents.
 The Board represents the interests of the Parents as a collegial body and is charged with taking collective decisions for the enhancement, protection and well-being of the School.
 The Board shall have full authority and responsibility for all matters connected with the governance of the School.
 In fulfilling its governing function, the Board shall establish such policies as may be required for the proper and efficient operation of the School.
-The Board shall select, nurture, evaluate and, if necessary, dismiss the Director of VIS.
+The Board shall select, nurture, evaluate and, if necessary, dismiss the Head of School of VIS.

 2.1 Board Duties and Responsibilities